 About Snow Leopards

 The snow leopard (Panthera uncia) is one of the most enigmatic and least understood of the big cats.
 The snow leopard’s range spans 12 countries and 2 million km2 in Asia, with 50% of their habitat found in China alone.
-We protect snow leopards by conducting surveys, training national biologists in conservation techniques, assessing threats, securing their habitat, reducing conflict between snow leopards and local communities.
+We protect snow leopards by conducting surveys, training national biologists in conservation techniques, assessing threats, securing their habitat, and reducing conflict between snow leopards and local communities.

 Hard to Find